Skip to content

 7. Member of multiple industry schemes or other external initiatives to reduce negative environmental or social outcomes associated with timber and pulp production?

-[Externally verified] The company is a member of FSC, PEFC, UNGC, ATIBT, STTC, HCVRN, TFA, Capitals Coalition and CBFP.
+[Externally verified] The company is a member of FSC, PEFC, UNGC, ATIBT, STTC, HCVRN, Capitals Coalition and CBFP.

 • Y